netdata/go.d.plugin/modules/redis/README.md

 - Operations that produced changes since the last SAVE or BGSAVE in `operations`
 - Duration of the ongoing RDB save operation if any in `seconds`
 - Status of the last RDB save operation in `status`
+- Time elapsed since the last successful RDB save in `seconds`
 - AOF file size in `bytes`

 ### Commands